TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 In order for the documentation to be rendered, you need at least

-#.  an index file in one of the following locations in weighted order:

-    -  :file:`Documentation/Index.rst`
-    -  :file:`Documentation/index.rst`
-    -  :file:`Documentation/Index.md`
-    -  :file:`Documentation/index.md`
-    -  :file:`README.rst`
-    -  :file:`README.md`

-#.  and a theme configuration file under

-    - :file:`Documentation/Settings.cfg`.
+*   A valid :ref:`composer.json <t3coreapi-stable:files-composer-json>`
+*   A documentation entry point either for a :ref:`multi-page manual <full-documentation>` or for the rendering of a :ref:`single README file <single-file-documentation>`.

+The following rules are mandatory or your documentation will not render:

+*   :abbr:`reST (reStructured Text)` files MUST have the extension :file:`.rst'.
+*   Markdown files MUST have the extension :file:`.md'.

 Further conventions are:

-*  reST files have the extension **.rst**.
-*  Markdown files have the extension **.md**.
-*  Included reST files have the extension **.rst.txt**.
+*   :ref:`Included reST files <including-files>` SHOULD have the extension :file:`.rst.txt'.
-*  Use **CamelCase** for directory and file names, for example: Documentation/GeneralConventions/FileStructure.rst.
+*   Use **CamelCase** for directory and file names, for example: :file:`Documentation/GeneralConventions/FileStructure.rst`.

-These conventions pave the way for the *full documentation* and the *single file documentation* style, the first being preferred for several reasons.
+*   Each directory SHOULD have a file called :file:`Index.rst` it is used as fallback if a page is not found during switching versions.

 .. index:: Full documentation
 .. _full-documentation: